rishabh7823/advanced-DCDC/README.md

 * It converts the instructions into the binary language.

 ### Abstract interface
-* The instruction s act act like the abstract interface between the language and the hardware.
+* The instructions act act like the abstract interface between the language and the hardware.
-* its also called as Instruction Set Architecture or Architecture of computer
+* It is also called as Instruction Set Architecture or Architecture of computer

 ### Understanding of hardware
-* The binary is sent to a RTL which will convert the binary into gate level undertanding
+* The binary is sent to a RTL which will convert the binary into gate level understanding
 * It is passed to the hardware and then gets done by the chip

 ### SoC Design Using Openlane